Amongst controversy and excitement, ChatGPT and other AI continues to control of the market and this begs the question, can ChatGPT take on Google?

 This chat bot is able to write scripts, answer questions, present research, create code, just to name a few capabilities.
 While there has understandably been discussion surrounding the copyright of material written by the AI, there is also important discussion about its ability to gather research and answer questions.
 This is where it has the ability to challenge the internet’s largest player in search (and perhaps one day ads).

-How could ChatGPT compete with Google?
+How could ChatGPT and AI compete with Google?

 Before we explore how ChatGPT can compete with Google, we have to ask ourselves “what do people most commonly use Google for?”
 In terms of its search engine, people use Google to research companies, conduct research, and find answers to questions.
 This is where ChatGPT competes and according to a Forbes article from AI expert Dr Alex Zhavoronkov, Google needs to keep its eye out.